Mammal

 The basic mammalian body type is quadrupedal, with most mammals using four limbs for terrestrial locomotion; but in some, the limbs are adapted for life at sea, in the air, in trees or underground.
 The bipeds have adapted to move using only the two lower limbs, while the rear limbs of cetaceans and the sea cows are mere internal vestiges.
 Mammals range in size from the 30–40 mm bumblebee bat to the 30 m blue whale—possibly the largest animal to have ever lived.
 Maximum lifespan varies from two years for the shrew to 211 years for the bowhead whale.
 All modern mammals give birth to live young, except the five species of monotremes, which lay eggs.
 The most species-rich group is the viviparous placental mammals, so named for the temporary organ (placenta) used by offspring to draw nutrition from the mother during gestation.

 Most mammals are intelligent, with some possessing large brains, self-awareness, and tool use.
-Mammals can communicate and vocalise in several ways, including the production of ultrasound, scent marking, alarm signals, singing, echolocation; and, in the case of humans, complex language.
-Mammals can organise themselves into fission–fusion societies, harems, and hierarchies—but can also be solitary and territorial.
+Mammals can communicate and vocalize in several ways, including the production of ultrasound, scent marking, alarm signals, singing, echolocation; and, in the case of humans, complex language.
+Mammals can organize themselves into fission–fusion societies, harems, and hierarchies—but can also be solitary and territorial.
 Most mammals are polygynous, but some can be monogamous or polyandrous.

 Domestication of many types of mammals by humans played a major role in the Neolithic Revolution, and resulted in farming replacing hunting and gathering as the primary source of food for humans.
-This led to a major restructuring of human societies from nomadic to sedentary, with more co-operation among larger and larger groups, and ultimately the development of the first civilisations.
+This led to a major restructuring of human societies from nomadic to sedentary, with more co-operation among larger and larger groups, and ultimately the development of the first civilizations.
 Domesticated mammals provided, and continue to provide, power for transport and agriculture, as well as food (meat and dairy products), fur, and leather.
 Mammals are also hunted and raced for sport, kept as pets and working animals of various types, and are used as model organisms in science.
 Mammals have been depicted in art since Paleolithic times, and appear in literature, film, mythology, and religion.
-Decline in numbers and extinction of many mammals is primarily driven by human poaching and habitat destruction, primarily deforestation.
+The decline in numbers and extinction of many mammals is primarily driven by human poaching and habitat destruction, primarily deforestation.